DeclanFang/blog-model/README.md

 ![image](https://github.com/DeclanFang/blog-model/blob/master/images/post%20and%20edit.png)

 # Instruction
-"npm install" to install all the dependencies the app needed
+$npm install to install all the dependencies the app needed

-"mongod" to start the mongoDB
+$mongod to start the mongoDB

-"node app.js" to initiate the frontend and backend of "Blog Model"
+$node app.js to initiate the frontend and backend of "Blog Model"